pvdstel/virtual-media-keys/README.md

 Some [AutoHotkey](https://autohotkey.com/) scripts meant for people with keyboards without media keys.
 These scripts intercept some hotkeys and send media keys in their place.
+You may download the scripts from the `src` folder, or you can get the compiled binaries from the Releases page.

 There are currently two flavors: arrow keys and navigation keys.
 The first one binds to the arrow keys, while the second one binds to navigation